 Summary from Goodreads:

-Dear FTC: I received a digital galley of this book from the publisher via Edelweiss.
-And then I bought a copy.
+Dear FTC: I read a digital galley of this book from the publisher via Edelweiss.